karthik-maddukuri/do-as-i-do/README.md

 ![model_image](references/model.png)

 #### Training
 In the initial training process, we convert the subject to a pose stick-like figure using OpenPose (P).
-Then, we learn the mapping using Generator (G) and a Discriminator (D) to separate the real sequences from fake sequences.
-We have used a type of CGAN (**pix2pix**) developed by NVIDEA for transforming the image from one domain to another.
+Then, we learn the mapping using a Generator (G) and a Discriminator (D) to separate the real sequences from fake sequences.
+We have used a type of CGAN (**pix2pix**) for transforming the image from one domain to another.

 #### Pose Transfer